Four Tips to Shift Your Career Right Now - NewsBreak

 Widener University Nursing Simulation Helps Shape Clinical Excellence

-A nursing student performs a hands-on assessment on a male classmate in the nursing simulation lab at Widener University.
 Clinical experience is critical for a nursing student’s education.
 At Widener University, the Center for Simulation provides students with hands-on experience well ahead of a real-world clinical setting.
-The Center...

 Followers